 Daubert is the foundation for the current theory of acceptance of expert analysis.
-The United States Supreme Court, interpreting Federal Rule of Evidence 702, overruled the long-used "general acceptance" standard for scientific expert evidence, originally set forth in Frye v.
+The United States Supreme Court, interpreting Federal Rule of Evidence (FRE) Section 702, overruled the long-used "general acceptance" standard for scientific expert evidence, originally set forth in Frye v.
 United States.
-59
+6

-Daubert held that the trial judge must determine at the outset whether the expert is proposing to testify to (1) scientific knowledge that (2) will assist the trier of fact to understand or determine a fact in issue.60 The Supreme Court did not give a definitive checklist or test, but instead gave a list of factors to consider:61
+Daubert held that the trial judge must determine at the outset whether the expert is proposing to testify to (1) scientific knowledge that (2) will assist the trier of fact to understand or determine a fact in issue.
+Many factors will bear on the inquiry.
+The Supreme Court did not give a definitive checklist or test, but instead gave a list of factors to consider: 8